 As Administrator, we calculate and make available each month, including on our internet website and through approved vendors, the Pool Factor for each PC Pool.
-The "Pool Factor" is an exact decimal rounded (or, prior to the Pool Factors for the month of August 2016, truncated rather than rounded) to eight places which, when multiplied by the original principal amount of the related PC Pool, will equal the remaining principal amount of the PC.
+The "Pool Factor" is an exact decimal rounded to eight places which, when multiplied by the original principal amount of the related PC Pool, will equal the remaining principal amount of the PC.
 The Pool Factor for any month reflects the remaining principal amount after the payment to be made on the Payment Date in the same month.